 - 4. Enter a name for your cluster.
 This name is used in the hostname of the cluster.
 Tip: You can view theyaml content updates as you enter the information in the console by setting the YAML switch to ON. - 5.
-Select Amazon Web Services for the infrastructure platform. - 6.
+Select Amazon Web Services for the infrastructure provider. - 6.
 Specify a Release image that you want to use for the cluster.
-This identifies the version of the Red Hat OpenShift Container Platform image that is used to create the cluster.
+This identifies the version of the OpenShift Container Platform image that is used to create the cluster.
 If the version that you want to use is available, you can select the image from the list of images.
 If the image that you want to use is not a standard image, you can enter the url to the image that you want to use.
 See Release images for more information about release images. - 7.
 Select your provider connection from the available connections on the list.
 If you do not have one configured, or want to configure a new one, select Add connection.
 See Creating a provider connection for Amazon Web Services for more information about creating a provider connection. - 8.
-Enter the base domain information that you configured for your AWS account.
-If there is already a base domain associated with the selected provider connection, that value is populated in that field.
-You can change the value by overwriting it.
-See Configuring an AWS account for more information.
-This name is used in the hostname of the cluster. - 9.
-Add the Labels that you want to associate with your cluster.
-These labels help to identify the cluster and limit search results. - 10.
+Add the Additional Labels that you want to associate with your cluster.
+These labels help to identify the cluster and limit search results. - 9.
 Configure the Node pools for your cluster.
 The node pools define the location and size of the nodes that are used for your cluster.